Essent2004/periodic-table/README.md

 # periodic-table
-python script for storing en visualizing periodic table
+python script for storing en visualizing periodic table from a CSV file.

-richt clicking on an element gives you inforamtion of the element. left clicking hides the information box
+richt clicking on an element gives you inforamtion of the element. left clicking hides the information box.
+:)